-The first camera was the camera obscura.
-Joseph Niepce took the world's first permanent camera image.
-Louis Daguerre invented the first process for developing a print.
-Both men were from France.
-George Eastman invented film and the prototype of the film cameras we use today.
-He made the first mass produced camera that was affordable to the public.
-He made photography accessible to everyone.
+The first camera was the CAMERA OBSCURA

+JOSEPH NIEPCE took the world's first permanent camera image (French)

+Louis Daguerre invented the first process for developing a print (French. again.)

+George EASTMAN invented film and the prototype of the film cameras we use today.
+He made the first mass produced FILM camera that was affordable/accessible to the public.